isabella232/ios-contact-picker/readme.md

 pod install
 ```

 After this, you’ll see an XCode workspace file with the extension “**.xcworkspace**”.
 We’ll need to work out of that file from now on instead of our project file.
-That way, all of our app’s components will work together in harmony.
+That way, all of our app’s components will work together.

 If you aren’t familiar with the default Master-Detail Application template, build and run to play around with the app.
-You can see that we populate a table using the plus button, and can select an entry to see a detailed view.
+You can see that we populate a table using the plus button and can select an entry to see a detailed view.

 To get an idea of what we’re aiming for, we want our app to pre-populate the table with contacts using the Address Book API.
-After that, we should be able to select an entry to see that contact’s phone number(s) that we can then select to make a call.
+After that, we should be able to select an entry to see that contact’s phone number(s), which we can then select to make a call.

-Ok, enough of that.
-Time to get to the code!
+Ok, time to get to the code!

-# 2. Working with Contacts
+# 2. Working with contacts

 First, go to **MasterViewController.h** and add the Address Book import statement: